kjosib/sophie/docs/tech/vm.rst

 * Turtle Graphics, perhaps in terms of SDL.
 * Make SDL optional and load on demand.
 * Source line numbers.
 In case of a run-time panic, a cross-reference is most helpful.
-* Numeric field offsets.
+* [PARTIAL] Numeric field offsets.
 This could save cycles where a record-type is statically known.
+  *This is done for actor fields.*
 * Tuning the dial on eager evaluation.
 (This should further improve performance.)
 * NaN-boxing.
 * Short-string representation: Very short strings fit in a value (and don't benefit from interning).